-Rule Change: Open
+Rule Change: Completed

-On 23 August 2019, the AEMC received a rule change request from the Australian Energy Market Operator (AEMO) to support the participation of storage systems in the NEM, including by defining storage technologies in the National Electricity Rules (NER).
+On 23 August 2019, the AEMC received a rule change request from AEMO to support the participation of storage systems in the NEM, including by defining storage technologies in the National Electricity Rules (NER).

 In AEMO’s view, the rule change proposal would increase clarity and transparency for all stakeholders, remove barriers to entry for storage and hybrid facilities, and support the transition to an electricity system where more storage is needed to support variable renewable energy (VRE).